xpqz/dyalog-docs/language-reference-guide/docs/primitive-functions/tally.md

 `Y` may be any array.  `R` is a simple numeric scalar.

 Tally returns the number of major cells of `Y`.
-See [Cells and Sub-arrays](../../../programming-reference-guide/introduction/arrays/cells-and-subarrays).
+See ["Cells and Sub-arrays"](../../../programming-reference-guide/introduction/arrays/cells-and-subarrays).

 This can also be expressed as the length of the leading axis or 1 if `Y` is a scalar.
 Tally is equivalent to the function `{⍬⍴(⍴⍵),1}`.